schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

 # Glyphs File Format, Version 2
-Glyphs stores data using the Apple property list (plist) format.
-It saves its files in plaintext format, because it saves a lot of space, but the XML-based flavour is also supported.
-So, the files can be viewed and edited with any text editor.
+Glyphs saves its files in plaintext format.
+So the files can be viewed and edited with any text editor.
 Open an existing `.glyphs` file to see how it works.

+- The format is based on Apples old style property list (plist) format.
+- It doesn’t use the more common XML-based flavor (that is supported for reading) to save space.
+- There are some small deviations from the default format.
+More about that in Notes.

-## Changes:
+## Changes
-### 21. April.
+### 1. Oct.
 2018:
+- Add Notes about special cases
+- Better general explanation

+### 21. April 2018:
 - Add .appVersion, disablesNiceNames, customValue, weight, width, custom
 - Fix typos: paths, widthValue

 ### 4. Feb.
 2016:
 - added hints
 - updated and added a few field in layers

+## Notes
+- It is written without indentation.
+That is to save file size.
+- Each key needs to be on its own line.
+- Lists have each element on one line, empty `lists` or `dicts` need to span two lines.
+    * except: color list, they are all on one line.
+- empty elements are always omitted.
+    * except: in `userData` entires.
+There the structure is preserved.
+- Unicodes are written as hex string but always without quotes so it might be ambiguous for a general parser ('1234' could be read as int or hex)

 ## Top Level Elements
 The XML file contains a dictionary with the following structure.
 The elements with child elements are usually a `list` of `dict` elements.